simurgh9/simurgh9.github.io/raw/hw.md

 #### Optionally for typesetting,

 If you typeset your homework in LaTeX, [here][overleaf] is a class I use that makes my life easier.
-For more see [Github](github).
+For more see [Github][github].
 I'll see if I can provide the `*.tex` file used to compile the homework document so you can just type in your answers.
 And, for those who use [Word][word]...